 Application process

-Approximately 40 female students will be selected to participate in the program in 2023.
+Approximately 40 female students will be selected to participate in the program in 2026.
 To participate in the subsequent stages of the program, students must have participated in the Girl Power in Engineering and IT camp whilst in Year 9.
+Please note that the program is open only to students in Year 9 in 2026.

 • Why are you recommending this student?